Shaken, not stirred: Purpose of shaking

 Some connoisseurs believe that shaking gin "bruises" the gin (gives it a slight bitter taste).
 Fleming's novel Casino Royale states that Bond "watched as the deep glass became frosted with the pale golden drink, slightly aerated by the bruising of the shaker," suggesting that Bond was requesting it shaken because of the vodka it contained.
-Prior to the 1960s, vodka was, for the most part, refined from potatoes (usually cheaper brands).
+Before the 1960s, vodka was, for the most part, refined from potatoes (usually cheaper brands).
 This element made the vodka oily.
-To disperse the oil, Bond ordered his martinis shaken; thus, in the same scene where he orders the martini, he tells the barman about how vodka made from grain rather than potatoes makes his drink even better.
-Shaking is also said to dissolve the vermouth better, making it less oily tasting.
+To disperse the oil, Bond ordered his martini shaken; thus, in the same scene where he orders the martini, he tells the bartender that vodka made from grain rather than potatoes makes his drink even better.
+Shaking is also said to dissolve the vermouth more effectively, making it less oily-tasting.

 Properly called a Bradford, a shaken martini also appears cloudier than when stirred.
-This is caused by the small fragments of ice present in a shaken martini.
-This also brings into question the movie versions, which are never cloudy.
+This is caused by small ice fragments present in a shaken martini.
+This also raises questions about the movie versions, which are never cloudy.
 Diluting the drink may be deliberate.

 In "Stirred", an episode of The West Wing, President Josiah Bartlet (Martin Sheen) disagrees with Bond in a conversation with his aide Charlie Young: "Shaken, not stirred, will get you cold water with a dash of gin and dry vermouth.
-The reason you stir it with a special spoon is so not to chip the ice.
+The reason you stir it with a special spoon is to prevent the ice from chipping.
 James is ordering a weak martini and being snooty about it."

 Other 007 drinking habits

-A general study of Bond's consumption of alcohol in the series of novels by Fleming was published by three scientists.
+A general study of Bond's consumption of alcohol in the series of novels by Fleming was published by three scientists in 2013.